sbachinin/bracketry/README.md

 ## highlightContestantHistory

-Accepts one argument: **contestant_id** which can be a string or null
+Accepts one argument: **contestantId** which can be a string or null

-When called with a valid contestant_id (for which a side is found in data.matches), it will highlight such contestant's matches.
+When called with a valid contestantId (for which a side is found in data.matches), it will highlight such contestant's matches.

 When called with null, it will unhighlight what was highlighted before

 When called with something else, will do nothing

-If called with a valid contestant_id, it will highlight matches *even if options.onMatchClick or options.onMatchSideClick is provided*
+If called with a valid contestantId, it will highlight matches *even if options.onMatchClick or options.onMatchSideClick is provided*

 # Data